idolactivities/vtuber-things/docs/vtuber/etiquette.md

 ### If the streamer can't understand me, why do I have to stay on topic?

-1. It's the not-asshole thing to do
-2. It creates a good environment for other English-speakers who are watching
+It creates a good environment for other English-speakers who are watching.

 Even if someone is just lurking in chat or watching the VOD, it's a much nicer experience to see other English-speaking fans enjoying and talking about *what's happening in the stream*,